jb-santos/svyEffects/README.md

 detailed discussion of the difference is in Hanmer and Kalkan 2013, *AJPS*, the full citation of which can be found in the reference section at the end of this readme.)

+Note: because AMEs run simulations on multiple copies of your dataset, they can take much more time to calculate than MERs, particularly on older computers.

 # Binary dependent variable models